 Sensible Eating

-Sensible Eating is a three-part course in which students inquire into the habits they employ in becoming nourished (see below).
+Sensible Eating is a 3-part course in which students inquire into the habits they employ in becoming nourished (see below).

-• Enrollment is limited to a maximum of ten paying students, which affords us time in class to talk about your eating issues.
+• Enrollment is limited to a maximum of ten students, which affords time in class to talk about eating issues.

 • Good physical health—as opposed to good mental or spiritual health—boils down to good food choices.
 So how do you know what choices to make from the plethora of foods available in our stores, restaurants, refrigerators and pantries?